Digital Marketing Team Structure

 - Inconsistent customer experience across marketing channels (traditional and digital)

-The decentralized model is an alternative model where digital specialists reside in different product/geographical teams without a central digital management team.
+The decentralised model is an alternative model where digital specialists reside in different product/geographical teams without a central digital management team.

-This model is common in mid to large-sized companies, in which a few digital specialists in each regional/product team are given autonomy to launch their own digital marketing initiatives.
+This model is common in mid to large-sized companies, where a few digital specialists in each regional/product team are given autonomy to launch their digital marketing initiatives.

 - Limited in terms of timely coordination and central control, resulting in inconsistent messaging and branding

-The integrated model combines both centralized and decentralized models where there is a central team of digital experts overseeing the overall digital marketing strategy, providing training and support for key areas in digital marketing (e.g. technical SEO, Google Tag Manager, marketing automation) that are not executed by individual teams on a day-to-day basis.
+The integrated model combines both centralised and decentralised models where there is a central team of digital experts overseeing the overall digital marketing strategy, providing training and support for key areas in digital marketing (e.g. technical SEO, Google Tag Manager, marketing automation) that are not executed by individual teams on a day-to-day basis.

 - Better scalability, especially when marketers are T-shaped and are able to take on multiple complementary roles

-- Decision making is streamlined as digital lead roles report back to a central digital team who decides on the overall digital marketing strategy
+- Decision-making is streamlined as digital lead roles report back to a central digital team that decides on the overall digital marketing strategy

-- Teams may be organized in a complex manner with overlaps in job scopes, resulting in some productivity loss
+- Teams may be organised in a complex manner with overlaps in job scopes, resulting in some productivity loss

-The geographical structure organizes its marketing divisions into regional teams or country-specific teams, with country managers leading each division or region.
-This structure may be centralized, decentralized, or integrated, varying from company to company.
+The geographical structure organises its marketing divisions into regional or country-specific teams, with country managers leading each division or region.
+This structure may be centralised, decentralised, or integrated, varying from company to company.

-- More diverse perspectives from country-specific teams, resulting in marketing messaging that various country-specific audiences can better relate to
+- Diverse perspectives from country-specific teams, resulting in localised marketing messaging that audiences can better relate to

-- Some degree of decentralization is inevitable, resulting in inconsistent messaging and competing campaigns
+- Some degree of decentralisation is inevitable, resulting in inconsistent messaging and competing campaigns

-- A centralized model within a geographical structure can result in slower or limited execution, due to a lack of autonomy and potential restrictions imposed by the central team
+- A centralised model within a geographical structure can result in slower or limited execution, due to a lack of autonomy and potential restrictions imposed by the central team

-This structure composes of marketing teams assigned under individual product divisions in an organization with multiple product lines.
+This structure is composed of marketing teams assigned under individual product divisions in an organisation with multiple product lines.